soyoolasodunke/soyoolasodunke.github.io/articles.md

 ## Explore My Project Work

-Would you like to see practical examples of how these ideas are applied?
-Please visit my projects section.
+Would you like to see practical examples of how these ideas are applied in the real world scenarios?
+Please visit my projects section for more.

 [View Projects]({{ '/projects/' | relative_url }})